Are you fit to drive?

 If the suspension/cancellation action is because Roads and Maritime requires more information from your doctor, be sure to take the notice of suspension/cancellation you receive to your doctor, so that they can provide all the required information.

-You have a right of appeal against a medical suspension/cancellation.
-This must be lodged with a NSW Local Court within 28 days of receiving the notice.
-The Court will require a copy of the suspension/cancellation notice, and a lodgement fee.
+You have a right of appeal against a medical suspension/cancellation of your driver licence.
+You must lodge the appeal within 28 days of receiving the notice.
+You can lodge online, or go to a NSW Local Court.
+The Court will require a copy of the suspension/cancellation notice, and a lodgement fee is payable to the Court when lodging an appeal.

 Important: Lodging an appeal does not stop the suspension/cancellation of your licence.